EVENTS AT GDC CHINA

 Mr. Kevin Li is a 9 years veteran of online game & video game production.
 Kevin used to help uWink to ship over 30 video games, and volumes of XBOX360 Live Arcade and PlayStation 3 Network games including Arcadian Warriors, Carcassonne, Lost City, Mini Golf Adventure, Gin Rummy, Cribbage and PC MMOG - Creature Hunter Online.

-Dr. Xubo Yang is an associate professor at Shanghai Jiao Tong University.
+Dr. Xubo Yang is a professor at Shanghai Jiao Tong University.
 He is now in charge of the Digital Art Lab at School of Software and the digital media educational program.
 In 1998, he received a Ph.D degree in computer science at the State Key Lab of CAD & CG in Zhejiang University.
 From 1998 to 2001 he was a research scientist in the Virtual Environment group at the Fraunhofer Institute for Media Communication (IMK) in Germany.
 From 2001 to 2003 Xubo worked as a senior researcher at the Mixed Reality Lab of National University of Singapore.
+In 2009, he visited Shanghai Ubisoft Studio for half year collaboration.
 His research interests focus on next-generation media art computing technologies in the context of computer graphics, computer vision, real-time rendering, augmented reality, virtual reality and novel media interaction.
-He has published more than 40 peer-reviewed papers in the field of virtual and augmented reality, computer graphics, human computer interaction and entertainment computing.
+He has published more than 50 peer-reviewed papers in the field of virtual and augmented reality, computer graphics, human computer interaction and entertainment computing.
 He is member of IEEE and ACM.

 Mr. Yu Haipeng is currently working as producer in Tencent Shanghai.
 He used to be the producer of Ubisoft Shanghai and be in charge of next-gen original creation project.
 Mr. Yu has been working in gaming industry for more than 11 years, and especially experienced in console game development, with participation in next-gen games like Splinter Cell, Rainbow Six, Ghost Recon, Rayman Raving Rabbids and etc.